Library Rules and Policies

 For library Programs: Programmers will need to announce at the beginning of each program that “the library may photograph or videotape you for library promotional purposes.
 Notify library staff if you do not want to be photographed.”

-As a Member of the Public: If you do not wish to have your photography taken while attending a library program, please inform the librarian or photographer.
+As a Member of the Public: If you do not wish to have your photograph taken while attending a library program, please inform the librarian or photographer.

 Members of the Public may take photos in the libraries with no permission forms.
 If they are setting up a formal photo session or if they are with a local news organization, they must first contact the Branch Librarian or the Coordinator of Programs,Partnerships and Outreach.